The National Election Office Logo

 Name of the notifier

-the name of the observer (s)
+The name of the observer(s)

 or

-Marking of the parliamentary individual constituency seat
+The seat municipality of the parliamentary single-member constituency

-date, signature
+Date, signature

-The original document containing the announcement can be submitted by anyone at the National Election Office next to the National Electoral Committee at 1054 Budapest, Alkotmány utca 3 or by post to arrive at 1397 Budapest, Pf.
+The original document containing the announcement can be submitted by anyone at the National Election Office next to the National Election Commission at 1054 Budapest, Alkotmány St. 3 or by post to arrive at 1397 Budapest, Pf.
 547 by the above deadline.
-In addition, the notification can be submitted by electronic signature by email or e-paper.
-In the event of an electronic submission, the signature of the Member of the Principal (s) shall be certified by a qualified electronic signature, increased security signature, or a document authentication service returned to identification, with the provision that the electronically signator is entitled to represent the nominee.
+Furthermore, the notification can be submitted with an electronic signature via email or e-paper through Client Gate +.
+In the event of an electronic submission, the signature of the representative of the appointer(s) shall be certified by a qualified electronic signature, increased security signature, or a document authentication service returned to identification, with the provision that the electronically signatory is entitled to represent the nominee.
 In the case of submission through e-paper, the application of the notification is also required.

-Following the announcement, the National Electoral Committee shall be registered with the observer (s).
+Following the announcement, the National Election Commission shall register the observer(s).
 A Costs related to the mandate and activity of the observer shall be borne by the Principal Nominee.

 Useful links